Michael4170/Overwatch-Server-Admin-Toolkit/Configuration.md

 ---

-## Required components
+## How Overwatch attaches itself

-Overwatch needs three components on your game mode prefab.
-Missing any one of them is logged at startup.
+**You do not add anything to your game mode prefab.** Overwatch ships an override of `Prefabs/MP/Modes/GameMode_Base.et` — the base prefab every Reforger game mode inherits from — carrying its three components:

 ```
 OW_PermissionManagerComponent